yale-p2med/SARC_BAL/README.md

 ### Pathway Enrichment Analysis by MetaCore
 Under the `Supervised_Analysis/pathway_enrichment_metacore` folder, we provide the pathway enrichment analysis results for the gene lists under the `Supervised_Analysis/gene_lists` folder.
 Each gene list was divided into positive and negative lists based on the correlation coefficient.
 MetaCore was applied to both lists.

+### Validated genes for FEV1% predicted and FVC% predicted
+Under the `Supervised_Analysis/validation_genelists`, we provide the two lists of genes that are associated with FEV1% predicted and FVC% predicted in both GRADS and Freiburg cohorts.

 ##

 ## Unsupervised Analysis